 Questions about our Play Guides?

-Summer on Stage is a five-week intensive training program in performance and technical theatre that culminates in fully realized productions performed on the main stage at the Temple of Music and Art.
-Arizona Theatre Company staff and professional teaching artists selected by ATC lead students through a variety of theatre classes that contribute to an experience that prepares young people for a creative and engaged life in the arts or in any field!
+Summer on Stage is a five-week intensive training program in performance and technical theatre that culminates in two fully realized productions performed on the main stage at the Temple of Music and Art.
+Arizona Theatre Company staff and professional teaching artists selected by ATC lead students through immersive training that contributes to an experience that prepares young people for a creative and engaged life in the arts or in any field!
 Click here for more information.

 Take a look at what Summer on Stage is all about!